nextras/orm/docs/conventions.md

 #### Properties' converters

-Conventions offer an API for data transformation when the data are passed from storage to PHP and otherwise.
+Conventions offer an API for data transformation when the data are passed from storage to PHP and vice versa.
 The aforementioned `setMapping($entityName, $storageName, $toEntityCb, $toStorageCb)` method has two optional parameters that accept callbacks.
 These callbacks receive the value and key parameters and must return the new converted value.
-The first callback is for conversion from the storage to PHP, the second is for conversion from PHP to the storage.
+The first callback is for conversion from the storage to PHP; the second is for conversion from PHP to the storage.
 Let's see an example:

 ```php
 /**